 $ git commit -am "authservice: Configure allowed groups" $ rok-deploy --apply install/kubeflow

-For changes to take effect we have to restart the pods manually:
+For changes to take effect restart the pods manually:

 $ kubectl delete pods -n istio-system -l app=authservice